Jamie Stewart (English musician): Post-music career

 Stewart retired from the music industry in 1994 and moved back to the United Kingdom with his family.
 He now works in software and user interface design, and lives in Oxfordshire with his family.

 Reunions with The Cult

-On 10 October 2009, on a tour celebrating the 25th anniversary of the release of the Love album, Stewart played bass again with his former bandmates on stage at London’s Royal Albert Hall for two encores, The Phoenix and She Sells Sanctuary.
-He was also joined onstage by the original drummer for one of the recordings, Mark Brzezicki (formerly of Big Country).(Nigel Preston was the drummer on She Sells Sanctuary).
+On 10 October 2009, on a tour celebrating the 25th anniversary of the release of the Love album, Stewart played bass again with his former bandmates on stage at London's Royal Albert Hall for two encores, Phoenix and She Sells Sanctuary.
+He was also joined onstage by the original drummer for one of the recordings, Mark Brzezicki (then formerly of Big Country).

 Again, for the 25th anniversary of the release of the Electric album in 2013, Stewart made several other guest appearances: